 Less than 100 meters from the main train station is the church Santa Maria Novella, and to think most people never even see it!
 Elena, a tour guide at Bike Florence & Tuscany, suggests that before heading over to the Duomo, make a (very) small detour to gaze upon the geometric facade, making it (in her opinion) one of the most beautiful churches in all of Florence, Italy.

 “Spectacular & Surprising”, are the way she sums up the interior of this church.
-She also suggests if you don’t have time to wait in line at the Uffizi or Accademia?
-Then, visit inside to see big name artists like Brunelleschi, Masaccio and Ghirlandaio.
+What does she suggests, if you don’t have time to wait in line at the Uffizi or Accademia?
+Then, visit inside to see big-name artists like Brunelleschi, Masaccio, and Ghirlandaio.

 Extra: Looking for an amazing “freebie”, check out Officina Profumo – Farmaceutica di Santa Maria Novella – a mouthful of a name which features antique architecture, perfumes and history.
 Great gift ideas for friends & family!